computational-cell-analytics/user-study-v3/README.md

 6. Segmentation and correction of Split 2 with CellPose HIL
     - Annotate the first image using steps mentioned in Experiment 4.
     - Human-in-the-loop (HIL) feature of CellPose allows for finetuning the cyto2 model based on user corrected annotations.
 Only 1 image can be used to finetune at a time.
-The idea is to use pre-trained cyto2 on the first image -> correct or add masks to achieve desired segmentation quality -> finetune using corrected annotations and save new model -> use new model to segment the next image your dataset.
-Repeat this cycle until you achieve desired segmentation results.
+The idea is to use the pre-trained cyto2 model on the first image -> correct or add masks to achieve desired segmentation quality -> finetune using corrected annotations and save new model -> use new model to segment the next image your dataset.
+Repeat this cycle until you achieve the desired segmentation results.

     To use HIL finetuning function of cellpose:
         - Finetune using Ctrl + T. This opens the 'train settings' dialogue box.
         ![alt text](images/train_hil.png)
         - Here change initial model to cyto2 and add suffix image name `_im<N>` for easy identification of the new model.
 Click OK. **Start timing** at this point to record training time using the current image.
 Monitor the completion of training in the terminal and record the time in the speadsheet in row `im<N>_training`.
 You can also find the training time by looking at the training log in the terminal starting from `[INFO] computing flows for labels` to `[INFO] saving network parameters`.